walmartlabs/lacinia/README.md

 Lacinia has been developed with a set of core philosophies:

-- Prefer data over macros and other tricks.
-Compose your schema in whatever mix of data and code works for you.
+- Prefer data over macros and other tricks: Compose your schema in whatever mix of data and code works for you.

 - Embrace Clojure: Use EDN data, keywords, functions, and persistent data structures.